Jodydt/google-homepage/README.md

-# google_homepage
+# google-homepage
-google_homepage html/css project for The Odin Project
+google-homepage html/css project for The Odin Project